 Counseling Services

+Counseling services provided by the Office of Counseling and Career Services are designed to promote and enhance the quality of life for individuals by offering prevention and early treatment or referral for developmental, emotional or interpersonal difficulties that arise.
 Counseling services are delivered in several formats including individual, couples and group counseling, classes, and workshops.
 Consultation and outreach services are also available to faculty and staff, University organizations and departments.
+When appropriate, telehealth counseling services are offered to students via WebEx, Teams Zoom and FaceTime.

 Man Therapy is an online tool designed to help men with their mental health.
 Take the “head inspection” assessment, live chat, crisis services and tools for handling stress and difficult life events.

 For Student Veterans: Are you a current or veteran of military services?
 If so you may be experiencing difficulty adjusting to civilian life, relating to those around you, or finding groups of people with shared experiences that can help.
 For soldiers that have been deployed some PTSD symptoms may exist including nightmares, avoidance, feelings of danger, shame, guilt, or even depression.
-If some of these symptoms are present know that you are not alone and help is available!
+If some of these symptoms are present know that you are not alone, and help is available!
 Please feel free to contact Northwestern State University Counseling and Career Services where we can provide you with a Licensed Professional Counselor or refer you to a Veterans Affairs center in your local area.
 Remember we are here to serve you!

 Make the Connection is a website for student veterans in higher education.
 There is useful information regarding life events experienced by service men and women, resources for making the adjustment to civilian and college life, information about common emotional, behavioral and mental health issues and mental health screening assessments, self-help programs and apps to help with coping challenges.